osmcode/pyosmium/docs/user_manual/01-First-Steps.md

 * A __forward reference__ means that an object is referenced to by another.
   Nodes appear in ways.
 Ways appear in relations.
-And a node may even have an indirect forward reference to a relation through a way it appear in.
+And a node may even have an indirect forward reference to a relation through a way it appears in.
   Forward references are important when tracking changes.
 When the location of a node changes, then all its forward references have to be reevaluated.